Mac-Coleman/todo_cli/README.md

 # todo_cli
-An incredibly terrible cli """application""" that shows I have no idea how to manage a project of anyside.
+An incredibly terrible cli """application""" that shows I have no idea how to manage a project of any size.